jaindheerain/Google_Interview_University/README.md

 - [ ]    2.
 [Algorithms Part-1 By Robert Sedgewick,Princeton University](https://www.coursera.org/learn/algorithms-part2/home/welcome)

 # Challenge
 Life is a challenge.
-Inorder to accomplish anything great remember for.
+Inorder to accomplish anything great remembered for.
 You need 3 things HARD WORK + BLOOD + PERSEVERANCE = UNSTOPPABLE.
 I challenge myself, I will push my local directory into my github.
 If I had completed 100% of a particular topic.